 - 12. In summary, a children's home must have: - a registered provider and, where the provider is an organisation such as a company or local authority, a person known as a 'responsible individual' who represents the organisation to Ofsted - a registered manager who has their own personal registration with Ofsted - a statement of purpose that sets out the overall aims of the children's home and the objectives for children who live there or those provided with short breaks the law sets out the information that the statement must contain in regulations; you can find these in schedule 1 of The Children's Homes (England) Regulations 2015 - a children's guide, which explains what a child can expect from the home's care, including the support each child is entitled to, how they can make a complaint and how they can access advocacy support; the guide must be in a form that is appropriate to the age, understanding and communication needs of the children - a number of policies and procedures these are set out in The Children's Homes (England) Regulations 2015. - 13.
 Each children's home must hold a separate registration.
-Occasionally, a children's home may have a 'satellite' home.
-This is normally where buildings occupy the same site or are next to one another.
+Since April 2017 no children's home can register an additional home as a satellite to the main home.
 If your children's home has more than one building you should contact us on 0300 123 1231 to see if it requires more than one registration. - 14.
 There is also more information on registration in our 'Guide to registration for children's social care services'.